Where do all projects start? Well, at the beginning, of course! đ

 Once you have these, youâll have your initial scope baseline.
 This is what youâll measure progress against to identify issues like the all-too-common scope creep.

-2. Schedule baseline: Settle on realistic timelines
+2. Schedule baseline: settle on realistic timelines

 - Activity durations